 The male begins excavating then nest cavity and does most of the work, but the female contributes, particularly as the hole nears completion.
 The entrance hole is oblong rather than the circular shape of most woodpecker holes.
 For the finishing touches, the bird climbs all the way into the hole and chips away at it from the inside.
 Periodically the adult picks up several chips at a time in its bill and tosses them from the cavity entrance.
 Pileated Woodpeckers don’t line their nests with any material except for leftover wood chips.
 The nest construction usually takes 3-6 weeks, and nests are rarely reused in later years.
 Cavity depth can range from 10-24 inches.

 Pileated Woodpeckers forage in large, dead wood—standing dead trees, stumps, or logs lying on the forest floor.
 They make impressive rectangular excavations that can be a foot or more long and go deep inside the wood.
 These holes pursue the tunnels of carpenter ants, the woodpecker’s primary food.
-The birds also use their long, barbed tongues to extract woodboring beetle larvae (which can be more than an inch long) or termites lying deep in the wood.
-When hammering into this soft wood, Pileated Woodpeckers use their long necks to pull far back from the tree, then make powerful strikes with their heavy bills, pulling with their feet to increase the strength of the blow.
+The birds also use their long, barbed tongue to extract woodboring beetle larvae (which can be more than an inch long) or termites lying deep in the wood.
+When hammering into this soft wood, Pileated Woodpeckers use their long neck to pull far back from the tree, then make powerful strikes with their heavy bill, pulling with their feet to increase the strength of the blow.
 The sound is often audible as a heavy thunk, and large chips of wood collect on the ground below.
 Pileated Woodpeckers are monogamous and hold large territories; it’s rare to see more than two birds together at a time.
 When one member of a pair dies, the other often gains a new mate, and this is one of the main ways that new individuals get a chance to breed and hold a territory.
 Their flight is strong, but slow and slightly undulating; the wingbeats are deep but quick and somewhat unevenly paced.Back to top

-Pileated Woodpeckers are fairly common and numerous.
-Their populations steadily increased from 1966 to 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 1.9 million with 67 percent occurring in the U.S. and 33 percent in Canada.
-They rate a 7 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Pileated Woodpeckers are fairly common and numerous, and their populations have steadily increased from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 2.6 million and rate them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Pileated Woodpeckers rely on large, standing dead trees and fallen logs—something that property managers may consider undesirable.
 It’s important to maintain these elements both for the insect food they provide and for the many species of birds and mammals that use tree cavities.
-Historically, Pileated Woodpeckers probably declined greatly with the clearing of the eastern forests but rebounded in the middle twentieth century as these forests came back.Back to top
+Historically, Pileated Woodpeckers probably declined greatly with the clearing of eastern forests but rebounded in the middle twentieth century as these forests came back.Back to top